ChristopherHeiland/Demand-forecasting/README.md

 # Demand Forecasting & Waste Reduction Analysis

-This project was built while applying for data analyst/data scientist roles in retail and logistics as well as for fun, turning raw sales data into forecasts and dashboards that can support real decisions.
+This project was built while applying for data analyst/data scientist roles as well as for fun, turning raw sales data into forecasts and dashboards that can support real decisions.

 ## Data